AYG3/marketin-wix-app/README.md

 The scaffold uses Knex with SQLite by default.
 Configure the database in `.env` using `DB_CLIENT` and `DB_FILENAME`.

 To switch to Postgres, set `DB_CLIENT=pg` and provide `DB_CONNECTION` environment variable (e.g. `postgres://user:pass@host:5432/db`).

+Token encryption

+- You should set `ENCRYPTION_KEY` in `.env` to a unique secret used to encrypt tokens at rest.
+If not set, tokens will be stored in plaintext (not recommended).